HasanCadirli/Gozgu_AI/stitch_ai_ad_analyzer_landing_page/README.md

 - **Action:** The final probability of clicking or purchasing.

 ### 3. Context-Aware Simulation (Economic & Cultural)
 Personas do not exist in a vacuum.
-Before analyzing an ad, Stitch AI injects real-time **Macro-Economic Snapshots** (CPI, exchange rates) and **Cultural Trends**.
+Before analyzing an ad, Gözgü AI AI injects real-time **Macro-Economic Snapshots** (CPI, exchange rates) and **Cultural Trends**.
 A "panic saver" persona will react differently to a luxury ad during high inflation compared to an "unfazed" persona.

 ### 4. Advanced Media Processing
 - **SmolVLM2:** Deep visual analysis extracting color palettes, focal points, and visual hierarchy.